Eye Exam Aiken

 Dr. Rhett Richardson opened his private practice, under the name of Spec’s Vision Center, in March of 1990.
 He wanted to have a more personal role in his patient’s eye care needs and found that this was the best way to provide quality eyewear at an affordable cost for any budget.
 Dr. Richardson retired in June of 2018 and Eye Guys proudly became the new owners.

 Our patients are of utmost importance to us and are the primary focus of our practice.
 We offer multiple eye care services.
-We accept Medicare, Medicaid, and many other vision insurance providers.
+We accept Medicare and many other commercial insurance providers.
 Take a look at our services page for a complete listing of how we can assist with your eye care needs.